Eschatologue/CM_wiki/docs/class/wizard/technomage.md

 ***Restoring or Replacing the Drone.*** If the drone has been destroyed within the last hour, you can use an action to repair it, expending a level 1+ spell slot.
 The drone returns to life with all its Hit Points restored after 1 minute.

-At the end of a Long Rest, you can construct a new drone, which appears in an unoccupied space within 5 feet of you.
+At the end of a **:rest-long: Long Rest**, you can construct a new drone, which appears in an unoccupied space within 5 feet of you.
 If you already have a drone from this feature, the old one is dismantled when the new one is created.

 ### Level 6: Upgraded Drone